Te Pirirakau reaches out to international environmentalists

 “There are many sites around the Tauranga Moana harbour and Matakana that need to be protected otherwise when they go the story goes with them.”

-Te Puna resident Ralph Jefferson says, “It is a desire of both Pakeha and Māori to extent that French connection and to honour it.”
+E ai ki tētahi Kainoho a Ralph Jefferson, “It is a desire of both Pakeha and Māori to extent that French connection and to honour it.”

-Following the meeting, this has led to the establishment of an environmental scholarship in memory of the late Awanuiarangi Black.
+Whai muri i ngā kōrero whakawhiti he karahipi taiao kua whakatūhia hei whakamaumahara i a Awanuiarangi Black.